Anoushka-Ghosh/Anoushka-Ghosh/README.md

 - 🎓 I’m a student pursuing Bachelors in Computer Science & Engineering.
 - 🔭 I’m currently working on Frontend-Development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning OOPS.
-- 🤔 I’m looking for help with Soft Skills and Frontend Development.
+- 🤔 I’m looking for help with Problem Solving on DSA.
 - 💬 Ask me about ...anything.
 - 📫 How to reach me: [LinkedIn]
 - 😄 Pronouns: She/Her